mishaglik/Elpidifor-s-legacy/README.md

 ```C
  extern "C" void init_module()
 ```
  It will be called as module is loaded.
+During this function only add_widget add_tool can be called.
 ## Possiblilities of module system.